 Is Murphy’s Creek Escape pet friendly?

 Yes, dogs and horses are welcome!
 Dogs must be leashed at all times except in the off-leash area.
 Horses are accommodated in individual shady paddocks.
+Other small pets (e.g., cats and birds) can be brought along too, but must be declared to reception and kept under control.

 For a spur-of-the-moment escape Heifer Creek Campsite is ideal.
 You don’t need to book and it’s all free camping – just turn up and pitch your tent or caravan in one of the 20 camping spots.
 There’s not much by way of facilities but there are toilets (composting), wood BBQs (bring your own wood) and picnic tables.
 Note: There are no taps so bring plenty of water with you, or if using water from the creek, boil it for at least ten minutes before use.
 Plan ahead and be aware that occasionally the creek can run dry.